 - This step may take a moment, during which time there will be no output to your terminal.
 JupyterHub is being installed in the background. - If you get a release named <YOUR-RELEASE-NAME> already exists error, then you should delete the release by running helm delete --purge <YOUR-RELEASE-NAME>.
 Then reinstall by repeating this step.
-If it persists, also do kubectl delete <YOUR-NAMESPACE> and try again.

-If you're pulling from a large Docker image you may get a Error: timed out waiting for the condition error, add a --timeout=SOME-LARGE-NUMBER parameter to the helm install command.

-- The --version parameter corresponds to the version of the helm chart, not the version of JupyterHub.
+If it persists, also do kubectl delete <YOUR-NAMESPACE> and try again. - In general, if something goes wrong with the install step, delete the Helm namespace by running helm delete --purge <YOUR-RELEASE-NAME> before re-running the install command. - If you're pulling from a large Docker image you may get a Error: timed out waiting for the condition error, add a --timeout=SOME-LARGE-NUMBER parameter to the helm install command. - The --version parameter corresponds to the version of the helm chart, not the version of JupyterHub.
 Each version of the JupyterHub helm chart is paired with a specific version of JupyterHub.
-E.g., v0.5 of the helm chart runs JupyterHub v0.8. - 2.
-While Step 1 is running, you can see the pods being created by entering in a different terminal:
+E.g., v0.6 of the helm chart runs JupyterHub v0.8.1. - 3.
+While Step 2 is running, you can see the pods being created by entering in a different terminal:

-'''

 kubectl --namespace=<YOUR-NAMESPACE> get pod

-'''

-- 3. Wait for the hub and proxy pod to begin running. - 4.
+- 4. Wait for the hub and proxy pod to begin running. - 5.
 You can find the IP to use for accessing the JupyterHub with: